-In December 2016, the Company entered into a new revolving credit facility with a lending facility.
+The Company has a revolving credit facility with a lending institution.
 Borrowings under this agreement may not exceed the lesser of \$1,600,000 or 80% of eligible accounts receivable, as defined.
 The Company also has available \$500,000 letter of credits which is a sublimit of the credit facility.
-Interest on the line accrues at the bank's prime rate plus 3% per annum.
+Interest on the line accrues at the bank's prime rate plus 3% per annum (reduced to the bank's prime rate plus 21⁄2% per annum effective January 1, 2019).
 The line of credit also requires the Company to comply with certain nonfinancial and financial covenants as defined in the agreement.
 Borrowings under the line were secured by substantially all of the assets of the Company and a personal guarantee of the Company's majority shareholder.
-There was \$400,000 outstanding on the line at October 31, 2017.
-There were no letters of credits outstanding at October 31, 2017.
+There was \$400,000 outstanding on the line at October 31, 2018 and 2017.
+There were no letters of credits outstanding at October 31, 2018 and 2017.
+The facility expires in October 2019.